Xilinx/VVAS/sphinx/source/docs/Embedded/smart_model_select.rst

 Smart Model Select
 #########################################

 Smart Model Select is an example application to demonstrate inferencing using 16 Machine Learning (ML) models supported by VVAS.
+User can select the input source, ML model to be used and the output option, like display on monitor or dump the results to file.

 Smart Model Select application design is built on ``zcu104`` development board which, along with VVAS, provides a complete framework for building and customizing video platforms with different pipelines stages.
 ``zcu104`` development board can support below mentioned pipeline stages: